 For the directly held investment properties under development, external independent valuations are generally not performed, but instead valuations are determined at each reporting date using the feasibility assessments supporting the developments.
 The end values of the developments in the feasibility assessments are based on assumptions such as capitalisation rates, market rents, incentives provided to customers and vacant time that are consistent with those observed in the relevant market adjusted for a profit and risk factor.
-This profit and risk factor is dependent on the function, location, size and current status of the development and are generally in a market range of 10% to 15%; although for larger more complex projects that are at an early stage of the development, the profit and risk factor could be higher.
+This profit and risk factor is dependent on the function, location, size and current status of the development, the profit and risk factor could be higher.
 This adjusted end value is then compared to the forecast cost of a completed development to determine whether there is an increase or decrease in value.